chocobearz/reversi/README.md

 next play is determined by the maximum of the `finalHeuristic` score.
 More info about the heuristic scores can be found in [Heuristics](#heuristics).
-Basically this score is calculated based on known tactics, which increase the players chances of winning a game of reversi.
+Basically this score is calculated based on known tactics, which increase the players chances of winning a game of Reversi.

 The rest of the function continues in the same way as [PMCTS](#pmcts).